Table of contents

 Critters & Food Storage

-Black bears are not a problem in this area so there are no food storage requirements.
+Black bears are present in this area, but there are no food storage requirements.
 That said, you should always protect your food against rodents and small critters, which actually tend to cause many more problems than bears.
-We recommend packaging all your food and scented products in a food storage container such as an Ursack
+We recommend packaging all your food and scented products the Ursack AllMitey – the only Ursack rated for both bears and rodents.

 Bugs

-Mosquitoes are present along this route and can be pretty vicious, especially early in the season and near bogs and water sources.
+Mosquitos are present along this route and can be pretty vicious, especially early in the season and near bogs and water sources.
 Hiking later in the season is often bug-free.
-Use a combination of permethrin on your clothing and bring a small bottle of DEET for exposed skin to provide full protection.
+Use a combination of permethrin on your clothing and bring a small bottle of picaridin or DEET for exposed skin to provide full protection.

 Backpacking Gear